JoaoDias-223/JoaoDias-223/README.md

 ### Sup y'all 👋

-I'm João, a brazilian software engineer hooked up on Kotlin and kinda addcited to CSGO.
+I'm João, a brazilian software engineer hooked up on Kotlin and kinda addicted to Valorant.
 I'm also interested in Data Science and its application on the financial market.

 <sup> PS: If you wanna have fun with a really bad Reyna, hit me up on Valorant: mechamonkey22#3885 <sup>